-To accommodate various instruction methods, including remote and in-class learning, we provided 2 ways to use Epic this school year.
+To accommodate various instruction methods, including remote and in-class learning, we provided 2 ways to use Epic during the school year:

-- During school with Epic School: From 7am to 4pm local time M-F, students can log in from anywhere using their class code and read for as long as they want between 7am to 4pm.
-Educators can access Epic School at any time or day.
+- During school with Epic School: From 7 am to 4 pm local time M-F, students can log in from anywhere using their class code and read for as long as they want between 7 am to 4 pm, when school is in session.
+Educators can access Epic School at any time or day!
 Epic School is always free for our educators.

-- After school with Epic Free: In addition to all the reading time that they get with Epic School, students can also read after-school or after 4pm local time, M-F, for free on Epic Free.
-Epic Free is also available for students to access at any time on the weekends.
-But unlike Epic School, there is a time duration limit!
-Students can read on Epic Free for up to 2 hours per week.
-Also, students will need their parents’ help to unlock Epic Free with a parent email.
-Parents only need to provide their email address once during sign-up.
-After that, students can freely access Epic Free using your class code.
-They will transition between Epic School and Epic Free, depending on the time of day.
+- After school with Epic Free: In addition to reading with Epic School, students can also read after-school or after 4 pm local time, M-F, for free on Epic Free.
+Epic Free gives students access to a limited library for up to 2 hours each week.
+To sign up for Epic Free, students will need their parents’ help to sign up and log in with a parent email address.
+No credit card is required.

-So how can educators invite students and families to read on Epic?
+How can educators invite students to read on Epic School?